KochLabCode/2025_GhostCycles/README.md

 ### Running Code

-    Main Figures:
+- Main Figures:
-    Run any of the FigureX.py scripts (e.g. Figure1.py, Figure2.py, etc.) to generate the main figures from the paper.
+Run any of the `FigureX.py` scripts (e.g. `Figure1.py`, `Figure2.py`, etc.) to generate the main figures from the paper.

 Supplementary Figures & Videos:
-    Use SupplementaryFigureX.py and SupplementaryVideos.py to reproduce additional analyses and visuals.
+- Use `SupplementaryFigureX.py` and `SupplementaryVideos.py` to reproduce additional analyses and visuals.

-    Ensure that models.py and functions.py are located in the same directory as the script you're executing.
+Ensure that `models.py` and `functions.py` are located in the parent directory of the script you're executing.

 ### Bifurcation Analysis

 Bifurcation diagrams can be generated using the models provided in the XPP files directory.
-To run these models, you need to install XPP/XPPAUT (https://sites.pitt.edu/~phase/bard/bardware/xpp/xpp.html) for running the .ode files.
+For running the `.ode` files you need to install [XPP/XPPAUT](https://sites.pitt.edu/~phase/bard/bardware/xpp/xpp.html).

 ## Contact

-For questions or additional information, please contact:
+For questions or additional information, please contact Daniel Koch: dkoch.research@protonmail.com

-**Daniel Koch**
-📧 dkoch.research@protonmail.com